-Application of the San Diego Superior Court Rules
+Application of the California Rules of San Diego Superior Court Rules

-Writ petitions for extraordinary relief in limited civil, misdemeanor, and infraction cases which name San Diego Superior Court as respondent will be processed in conformity with the applicable provisions of Article VI, sections 4, 10 and 11 of the California Constitution, Titles 8 and 10 of the California Rules of Court, and applicable statutes and case law unless these San Diego Superior Court rules provide more specific direction.
+For allWrit petitions for extraordinary relief in limited civil, misdemeanor, and infraction cases which name San Diego Superior Court as respondent, wherever the San Diego Superior Court Rules do not provide specific guidance regarding the proper writ petition procedures, the provisions will be processed in conformity with the applicable provisions of Article VI, sections 4, 10 and 11 of the California Constitution, Titles 8 and 10 of the California Rules of Court, Title 8, Division 2, Chapter 6, Writ Proceedings, will apply and applicable statutes and case law unless these San Diego Superior Court rules provide more specific direction.

 (Adopted 1/1/2000; Renum.
 7/1/2001; Renum.
 1/1/2006; Rev. 1/1/2009; Rev. 1/1/2017)